cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ##### DB connections and transactions per second
 ![](/img/loadtests/v1/netdata/ng_db_transactions.png)
 The DB connection pool is only ever scaled up and never down again.
 Connections would get closed once they time out after an hour but this was beyond the limit of these tests.
-At maximum we observed around 450 transactions/s on the database, whilst a more realisic peak load that is reached more consistently is around 300-350 requests/s.
+At maximum we observed around 450 transactions/s on the database, whilst a more realistic peak load that is reached more consistently is around 300-350 requests/s.

 ### Summary